JayHelton/firebase-firelobby/README.md

 }
 ```

-Previously, we used ternaries and boolean expressions to determine what UI to render.
+Previously, we used ternaries and expressions to determine what UI to render.
 Here, we are creating a component array and conditionally adding JSX to the array.
-Finally, we map it in our return JSX.
+Lastly, we map it in our return JSX.

 This gives you an idea of how flexible and powerful React's rendering can be.

 ## The End!